Test Settings

 Domains

-In addition to the main domain of your monitored site, we recommend adding:
+In addition to the main domain of your monitored site, we recommend entering:

-- subdomains of the site (if they receive significant traffic)
+- Subdomains of the site (if you send significant traffic to them)

-Specifying the type of domain will clarify reports and especially email notifications, so don't forget to select them.
-If you choose a website as “competitive” or “other”, we won't send you change notifications for them.
+Specifying the domain type will clarify reports and especially email notifications, so don't forget to select them.
+If you select a site as “competitor” or “other”, we won't send change notifications for them.

 What if five URLs or domains aren't enough?

-Some of our clients find five URLs or domains insufficient.
-Large websites, for example, have more entry pages that need testing.
+Some of our clients find that five URLs or domains aren't sufficient.
+Large websites, for instance, may have a greater number of entry pages that need testing.

-Other clients have a large number of language versions of the site they want to monitor in domains.
-In such cases, it is possible to add more URLs or domains to the test for an additional fee, up to 20.
-See pricing.
+Other clients might have numerous language versions of the site they wish to track in domains.
+In such cases, it's possible to add more URLs or domains to the test for an additional fee, up to 20.
+See the pricing.

 If interested, contact us at info@pagespeed.cz.

-We can also test websites hidden behind a login, but some preparation on your side will usually be necessary.
+We can test sites hidden behind a login, but usually, some preparation on your part is required.

-Testing a site behind HTTP authentication is, of course, possible, just expect a delay in loading speed.
+Testing a website behind HTTP authentication is certainly possible; just expect a delay in loading speed.

 Another option is to detect our bot and remove the login for it.

 The second option is authentication via htpasswd.
-In that case, contact us at info@pagespeed.cz.
+In such cases, contact us at info@pagespeed.cz.

 Speed Watchdog Alerts